dotRP/streamers/streamelements.markdown

 #### Commands

-1. TODO StreamElements Custom Commands
+1. Add the following to your StreamElements [Custom Commands](https://streamelements.com/dashboard/bot/commands/custom)
-2. Click to copy
+2. Click to copy each line
-3. Replace `[pronouns]` (todo: variable configurator?)
+3. Replace `[pronouns]` with your appropriate usage

 <div markdown="1" class="content-table">